 Eugene O’Neill National Historic Site

-Eugene O’Neill is the only US playwright that had been awarded with a Nobel Prize.
+Eugene O’Neill is the only US playwright that had been awarded a Nobel Prize in Literature.
 His former home, called Tao House, is preserved and is the main feature within this national historic site.
 The house is located in Danville, California and was built for using the prize money he won the Nobel Prize.
 This is also where he wrote some of his final plays.

 Fort Point National Historic Site

 This national historic site listed as one of the national park service sites in California is a masonry seacoast fortification.
 It is located to the south of San Francisco’s Golden Gate.
 The Fort was built before the American Civil War to protect the bay from warships.
 The site is managed by the National Park Service under the Golden Gate National Recreational Area.
 The site gets an average of approximately 1.6 million each year.